 Preparation is key for effective quality assurance calibration.
 If you just drop your QA analysts in at the deep end and expect them to transform your customer service within a matter of days, you won’t see the results you’re hoping for.

 Quality assurance calibration is essential to make sure the process is accurate, fair and transparent.
-You need to bring multiple viewpoints together and gauge their views on the same customer-service interactions.
+You need to bring multiple viewpoints together and gauge the views on the same customer-service interactions.
 Think of it like the NBC show, The Voice.

 The same is true of your quality assurance calibration process.

-What is Quality Assurance calibration?
+What is Quality Assurance Calibration?

-Why Quality Assurance calibration matters
+Why Quality Assurance Calibration Matters